Ann Stouffer Bisconti, PhD

 Senior Research Associate and Lead Executive Interviewer

-Following receipt of her bachelor’s degree in Psychology from Johns Hopkins University in 1986, Ms. Wilkes was co-owner of a publishing business, Support Group Inc. Products included, The WordPerfectionist, a newsletter with more than 40,000 subscribers; TAPCIS, a communications program for CompuServe, which won PC Magazine’s Product of the Year award; and Flightmaster, a hand-held flight computer.
-She was responsible for writing, marketing, and public relations for all components of the business.
+Ms. Wilkes was co-owner of a publishing business, Support Group Inc. Products included, The WordPerfectionist, a newsletter with more than 40,000 subscribers, and TAPCIS, a communications program for CompuServe.
+She was also part owner of Flightmaster, Inc. which sold a hand-held flight management system for small planes.
+She was responsible for writing, marketing, and public relations for all components of the businesses.

 Ms. Wilkes is a member of the American Association of Public Opinion Research.